Niemeyer-Research-Group/pyMARS/docs/index.rst

 pyMARS is a Python package for reducing the size of chemical kinetic models;
 the name stands for Python-based Model Automatic Reduction. pyMARS is licensed under the permissive, open-source MIT license.
-The source code is publicly available on GitHub at https://github.com/pr-omethe-us/PyKED.
+The source code is publicly available on GitHub at https://github.com/Niemeyer-Research-Group/pyMARS.

-pyMARS takes models given in the standard Cantera or Chemkin file formats (the latter is first converted to Cantera), along with a specified error limit and optional lists of species to always retain, and automatically removes as many species and reactions possible using a specified method.
+pyMARS takes models given in the standard Cantera or Chemkin file formats (the latter is first converted to Cantera), along with a specified error limit and optional lists of species to always retain, and automatically removes as many species and reactions as possible using a specified method.

 It uses provided conditions to sample thermochemical data for the reduction analysis and calculate global combustion metrics for determining the error.